gerencianet/gn-api-sdk-php/docs/CARNET_UPDATE.md

-## Updating charges
+## Updating carnets

 ### Changing the metadata

 You can update the `custom_id` or the `notification_url` of a carnet at any time you want.

 Is important to know that it updates all the charges of the carnet.
-If you want to update only one parcel, see (Updating charges)[/docs/CHARGE_UPDATE.md].
+If you want to update only one parcel, see [Updating charges](/docs/CHARGE_UPDATE.md).

 ```php
 $charge = $apiGN->updateCarnetMetadata()